 If you intend to open a business in the UK and get it registered, it is very important to keep your personal and business finances separate.
 You can do that by opening one or more bank accounts.
 This will not only reduce administrative and tax implications, but it will also make sure that you build a credit history for your business through the business bank profile.

-Not just that, but a separate account also gives off the professional image of your company to your clients.
+Not only that, but a separate account also gives off the professional image of your company to your clients.
 You can easily manage your business transactions with this account without mixing up important information.
 The clear transactions will help you later when you have to report your annual accounts to the concerned authorities.

 Video: How to Open a Business Bank Account when starting a business in the UK?

-Watch the video to find out everything about opening a business bank account in the UK.
+Watch the video to find out everything about opening a business bank account in the UK

 - Estimate the hiring budget

-- Target skills you need
+- Target the skills you need

 - The market rate of the skills you require

-- How you will retain employees
+- How will you retain employees

 What’s the Quickest Way to Start Strong? – Use a Lean start-up Business Model